RakhithJK/ThioJoe-Auto-Synced-Translated-Dubs-wiki/Planned-Features.md

-### Priority Planned Features
+### Priority Planned Features:
-* Option to use additional pauses between audio clips (Useful for SRT files that do not have any time gaps between lines)
+* Ability for TrackAdder.py to combine a sound-effects track with each audio file before adding it to the video file

+### Other Planned Features:
+* A "pronunciation fix" option that will allow user to set a list of words with custom phonetic pronunciations that will be fed to the the TTS service

 ### Features Maybe Eventually:
 * Support for Amazon Polly